Zilliqa/learn-scilla/README.md

 Runs the test watcher in an interactive mode.
 We use [Jest](https://jestjs.io/) for testing.

+## UI components

+UI components library can be found on [Storybook](https://noelyoo.github.io/learn-scilla).

 ## Style guideline

 We use [TSLint](https://palantir.github.io/tslint/) with custom configs to keep our code style consistent.
 We also use [Prettier](https://prettier.io/) to auto-format our code.
 Be sure to either add a [text editor integration](https://prettier.io/docs/en/editors.html) to properly format your code changes.